Arian Moayed

-Moayed has starred in the Broadway plays The Humans (2016), and A Doll's House (2023).
-He portrayed Todd Spodek in Netflix’s Inventing Anna, as well as his portrayal of Agent P. Cleary in the Marvel Cinematic Universe film Spider-Man: No Way Home and Disney+ series Ms. Marvel.
+Moayed portrayed Todd Spodek in Netflix's Inventing Anna and Agent P. Cleary in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021) and the Disney+ series Ms. Marvel (2022) and Wonder Man (2026).

 Early life

-Moayed was born in Tehran, Iran.
+Arian Moayed was born in Tehran, Iran.
 His father is a banker by profession.
 His parents emigrated from Iran in 1986.
 The family settled in Glenview, Illinois, a suburb of Chicago, when Moayed was five years old.
+He grew up in a family that he has described as "Muslim, practicing Muslims."
 He speaks Persian.

 Moayed graduated from Glenbrook South High School in 1998.
 He then received a bachelor's degree from Indiana University in 2002.
 During college, he appeared in plays by Samuel Beckett, Carlo Goldoni and William Shakespeare.

 Career

 Moayed moved to Manhattan after college.
 In 2002, Moayed and director Tom Ridgely, who was Moayed's roommate at Indiana University, co-founded the Waterwell, a theater, education and film company based out of New York.
 Waterwell has produced more than a dozen stage productions and shows since the theater was established.

 He portrayed the character of Musa in Rajiv Joseph's Bengal Tiger at the Baghdad Zoo, where Moayed appeared opposite Robin Williams.
 Moayed received a Tony Award nomination for Best Featured Actor in a Play for his portrayal of Musa at the 65th Tony Awards in 2011.
-He also received a Drama League Award nomination and received a Theater World Award.
+He also received a Drama League Award nomination for Distinguished Performance and received a Theater World Award.

 As a writer/director, Moayed wrote and directed his first short Overdue, which premiered at the Cinequest Film Festival and was released on The Business of Being Born website.
 His second film, Day Ten, stars Omar Metwally and is about the days after September 11, 2001, premiering at the Tribeca Film Festival.

 In 2016, he starred as Babur, one of two characters in Guards at the Taj, a play written by Rajiv Joseph, alongside Omar Metwally as Humayun.
 For his performance, he received a 2016 Obie Award presented by the American Theatre Wing and The Village Voice.